-Polysubstance use or abuse is a general term for the consumption of more than one drug over a period of at least 12 months, simultaneously or at different times for either therapeutic or recreational purposes.
-In the substance abuse context, it usually refers to the use of multiple illicit drugs, however, it can also apply to prescription medications used for nonmedical purposes.
-People often use multiple substances in an attempt to enhance the effect of a single drug to create a more intense high.
+Polysubstance abuse is a general term for the abuse of more than one type of drug.
+This could be for therapeutic or recreational purposes.
+Polysubstance abuse usually refers to the misuse of several illicit drugs or prescription medications.
+The drugs may or may not be used simultaneously.
+People may use multiple substances in an attempt to enhance the effect of a single drug or create a more intense high.

 Polysubstance Abuse Demographics

 In 2013, researchers conducted a large-scale survey on polysubstance use in several countries.
 The survey found that polysubstance use among teenagers was high, between 18 and 34 percent.